MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 ## Roadmap contents:

-- Section 1: Introduction to intranet roles, tasks, planning stages, and timelines
+- Section 1: Introduction to intranet roles, key tasks, planning stages, and timelines
 - Section 2: Intranet design fundamentals
-- Section 3: Key tasks by role
-- Section 4: How to get started
+- Section 3: How to get started

-## Who should use this roadmap?
+### Who should use this roadmap?

 - Company intranet owners - the person managing the overall direction and coordination of your organization's intranet
 - IT/Admins - traditional admin role
 - Business owners/site owners - the various stakeholders who are responsible for portions of the intranet
 - Content creators - the people creating and managing content on sites and pages

-## What you'll learn:
+### What you'll learn:

 - Understand at a high level the various roles and responsibilities of creating a modern intranet
 - See what you can do with SharePoint online out-of-the-box sites and web parts verse custom solutions
 - Use checkpoints and checklists to track your progress

-## How to think about a modern vs traditional intranet
+### How to think about a modern vs traditional intranet

 - Answer: What does it mean to be modern?
 - Visual content, modern vs traditional

-## Key success factors:
+### Key success factors:

 Over the years we have learned about what makes an intranet successful.
 These are known factors that can help accelerate the creation, adoption, and over all success of your intranet: